-- For billing disputes or issues related to the quality of your telecom services – The Commissioner for Complaints for Telecommunications Services (CCTS).
+- For billing disputes or issues related to the quality of your telecom services – The Commission for Complaints for Telecom-television Services (CCTS).

 - For issues concerning the content of radio and television programs – The Canadian Broadcast Standards Council (CBSC).

 - For concerns regarding telemarketing calls – The National Do Not Call List (DNCL).

 When it comes to shaping Canada’s broadcasting and telecommunications system, we depend on you to tell us what you want and need, and to let us know what is and isn’t working for you.